Mainline Corporation: History

 In 1973, Michael Warson sells 51% of Glenvill to Mainline.
 Name changes to Glenvill Mainline Homes and opens branches in QLD & South Australia.
 At the time, the company was the second largest home builder in Australia.

 In September 1973, Mainline Corporation performed a 1:5 premium share issue to raise $3,649,265.

 In April 1974, many property developers were paying finance companies 15% for money.
 By May 1974, developers were paying finance companies 19% to 20% for call money.
 As the liquidity in the market tightened, land prices in Sydney fell 14%, including a 15% drop in Sydney's north shore house prices.

 On 3 August 1974, Mainline Corporation reported a profit.

 On 15 August 1974, Mainline Corporation's shares plunged by 40% on the back of rumors of a liquidity crisis.
 This resulted in a stock exchange inquiry.

 On 20 August 1974 Mainline Corporation's principal creditor, the ANZ Bank, asked for a receiver to be appointed and Mainline was placed in voluntary administration and liquidated.

 Mainline corporation Ltd appointed Mr J. H. Jamison as the receiver-manager to administer the more than $60 million owed to creditors.

 Following the collapse of Mainline Corporation in August 1974, the Builders Labourers Federation (BLF) called for nationalisation of the building industry under workers control.

 On the 16 April 1975, sixteen of Mainline Corporation's best properties (estimated at $86.8 million value) across Australia were sold by Sydney auctioneer F. R. Strange under the instruction of the receiver Mr J. H. Jamison to raise fund to pay creditors.

 Major construction projects

 Mainline has built some of Australasia's landmark buildings, including the following major projects:

 Mainline Investments Pty Ltd

 Mainline Investments Pty Ltd, was a wholly owned subsidiary of Mainline Corporation.
-Mainline Investments owned the following assests:
+Mainline Investments owned the following assets:

 Mainzeal

 In 1968, Mainline Corporation Ltd established a branch in New Zealand to develop 7 acres (28,000 m2) of harbour-front land in downtown Auckland, New Zealand.

 In 1973, Mainline Corporation Ltd incorporated the company Mainline Corporation of New Zealand, a publicly listed New Zealand company.
 Mainline Corporation Ltd retained 49% shareholding in Mainline Corporation of New Zealand and the new company acquired all of Mainline's interests in New Zealand.

-In 1975, Mainline Corporation of New Zealand adopted the name Mainzeal Corporation Ltd ("Mainzeal").
+In 1975, Mainline Corporation of New Zealand adopted the name Mainzeal Corporation Ltd ("Mainzeal") following a restructure by Peter Menzies and Langer Avery.